jiyuehe/GE-ultrasound-dicom-loader/README.md

   - open it and run VBoxWindowsAdditions.exe.
   - reboot Windows when it finishes.

-- setup a share folder across Manjaro and Windows
+- setup a share folder across Ubuntu and Windows
   - Power off the virtual Windows if it's running
   - Settings -> Shared Folders
   - Click the + (Adds new shared folder) icon.
 Folder Path: Choose a folder from your host machine.
 Check Auto-mount